TAFASW275U Kiswahili II

 - Type of assessment

-- Oral examination, 30 min.The exam has duration of 30 minutes including assessment, with 30 minutes of preparation time and access to specified reference works.
+- Oral examination, 60 min.The exam takes the form of an oral exam.
+It is 30 minutes long including assessment, with 30 minutes of preparation time and access to specified reference works.

 - Marking scale